openshift-pipelines/pipelines-as-code/docs/content/dev/_index.md

   webhook: "" # make sure it's empty when you set this up on the interface and here
 ```

-There is some gotchas with the webhook validation secret, Pipelines as Code
+There is some gotchas with the webhook validation secret, Pipelines-as-Code
 detect a Gitea install and let the user set a empty webhook secret (by default
 it's enforced).